Maeve O’Connor is Co-Chair of the Firm’s Securities Litigation Practice and Chair of the Firm’s Insurance Litigation Practice and spent ...

 - A real estate company in a putative securities class action in the Northern District of California, an M&A-related dispute in the New York Supreme Court Commercial Division.

-- VMware, Inc. in both a putative securities class action and a separate derivative lawsuit in the Northern District of California regarding the company’s backlog accounting.
+- VMware, Inc. in the successful dismissal of a derivative lawsuit and a separate securities class action in the Northern District of California regarding the company’s backlog accounting.

 - Robinhood Markets and affiliates in multiple putative class action lawsuits arising from outages on Robinhood’s trading platform.